chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 # 0. aNT's alter Football
 > **Charles R Paez Monzon** 2019 aNatureTechnologies

-{% include alert.html text="I will not write it for you, I am writing it for me.
-No idea if for an us, in any near future"%}
+> "I will not write it for you, I am writing it for me.
+No idea if for an us, in any near future"

 Football has been my toy world.
 Many of you use to say 'football is life-like.'
 Football will be my study case for machine learning ML and for institutional drive at Academia Emeritense FC.
 In this first post, I will try to clarify: